-Additionally, students must take at least seven PPAD graduate courses and write a thesis; or take the non-thesis track of two additional courses and a comprehensive examination administered by the Public Policy and Administration Department.
+Additionally, students must take at least seven PPAD graduate courses and write a thesis (upon registering for the PPAD 5298 course); or take the non-thesis track of one additional course and a comprehensive examination administered by the Public Policy and Administration Department.

 Complete all following five (5) courses: